Simatwa/y2mate-api/README.md

 > Download youtube videos and audios by **title/id/url**

+## Features

+- ⬇️ Download audio/video by title/id/url
+- ⬇️ Download `n` amount of audio/video based on keyword
+- ⬇️ Download `n` amount of audio/video related to a particular video id/url
+- ↩️ Resume incomplete downloads
+- ⚙️ Download audio/video in a specific quality

 # Installation

 - Either of the following ways will get you ready.